Homotopy type of spaces of locally convex curves in the sphere S^3

 \section{Review of previous results}

-This paper relies heavily on previous work by the authors, particularly \cite{Saldanha3, Alves-Saldanha, Goulart-Saldanha, Goulart-Saldanha0, Goulart-Saldanha1, Goulart-Saldanha-cw}.
-The general structure of the argument follows the same line as the proof of Fact~\ref{fact:mainS2} in \cite{Saldanha3}.
+The general structure of the proof of our Theorem~\ref{theo:mainS3} follows roughly the same line as the proof of Theorem~1 in \cite{Saldanha3} (restated above as Fact~\ref{fact:mainS2}).
 The hardest result there is the case $n=2$ of Fact~\ref{fact:tildeY}; the case $n=3$ (i.e., for curves in $\Ss^3$, as in the present paper) is proved in \cite{Goulart-Saldanha-cw}.
+Other parts of the argument, which are easy in the case $n=2$, are much harder in the case $n=3$, and take up most of the present paper.
+The cases $n\ge 4$ (which we do not discuss here) appear to be even harder.
 In this section we review necessary facts and notation, starting with more classical material and following with our own results.